 The Roman National Museum (Palazzo Massimo alle Terme), was created in 1981 inside the XIX century Massimo’s family palace, to extend the Ancient art exposition located in the contiguous Roman National Museum of Diocletian Baths.

 It was open to the public in 1995, and it is the best didactic museum of Ancient Art of Rome.
 Its four floors offer artistic works from the Republican period (II-I century B.C) up to late Empire (IV century A.D).
 Is one of the only roman museums to host Greek original sculptures of the V century B.C and II century B.C. as well as original frescoes of ancient Rome, found in Augustus’s daughter house and Livia’s Villa.

-- Per Museum
+- Cost is Per Museum

-- Adults for parties of 4
+- For Adults – parties of 4

 - Architect Guide

 - Ticket and reservation fees with preferential access so you avoid queues